Category Archives: Kitchen Layout

 Styled by Emma FisherAnnica Clarmell, and Anna Granberg, photographed by Peter Pousard for Alvhem

-This one-wall kitchen layout features a narrow stove and large cabinets in an off-white shade of paint that matches the walls of the room.
-The black countertop provides just enough contrast to create depth while the orientation of the flooring draws you into the workspace.
+This one-wall kitchen layout features a narrow stove and large cabinets in an off-white shade of paint that matches the room’s walls.
+The black countertop provides just enough contrast to create depth, while the flooring’s orientation draws you into the workspace.
+These elements work together to add dimension to the kitchen, enhancing its visual interest and overall atmosphere.

 This color palette provides a sense of space, making the kitchen seem larger than it is.
 Additionally, the large area of open floor space enhances this effect while improving the work triangle.